best aggressive inline skates

 Gawds

-The GAWDS Michael Prado II Skates are designed for intense skaters, with a hand-lasted hybrid composite boot that offers exceptional performance.
-These skates feature a comfortable upper material with leather details and built-in microfiber liners, providing control and comfort.
-The skates also come with wide soulplates, Kizer Fluid IV UFS Frames, anti-rocker wheel configuration, and durable 60mm wheels, making them ideal for grinds and tricks while matching Michael Prado’s style.
+The GAWDS Michael Prado II Skates are built for intense skaters, featuring a durable hand-lasted hybrid composite boot for top-notch performance.
+Michael Silva Prado, known for his fearless skating, relies on these strong and reliable skates.
+They offer a comfortable upper with leather details and built-in microfiber liners for excellent control and comfort.
+The straps and lacing provide a secure and stable fit.
+With wide soul plates, Kizer Fluid IV UFS Frames, an anti-rocker wheel setup, and 60mm wheels, these skates are perfect for grinds and tricks, reflecting Michael Prado’s bold style. ($309.97)

 Related: The Best Aggressive UFS Frames